arshajii/codon-docs-new/docs/start/usage.md

 codon build -o hello.so -release program.py
 ```

+The `-linker-flags` flag described above also applies when compiling to
+a shared library.

 !!! info

     When compiling to a shared library, the program's main code will be